ishita30/Notes/Angular.md

 1. Constructor >> ngOnInit ( on page loaded) >> ngAfterViewInit( after loading the page this will load)
 Angular Lifecycle Hook  - ngOnInit

+Signals - to detect change, works like observable, load time reduces